JuliaGeometry/Descartes.jl/docs/concept2.md

 is the trees are mutable.
 For example applying a `Transform` to a `CSGUnion` will immediately modify the homogenous frame transforms (forward and inverse) in the children objects.
-While this is great for computational efficiency it makes introsepction difficult.
+While this is great for computational efficiency it makes introspection difficult.

 ### Hashing